All Episodes

 Everybody I know is getting hit the same way.

-How many people, how many of you are described in this in this email?
+How many people, how many of you are described in this email?

-And you have frustration, your take home pay is way down because of the there are some tax increases, the payroll tax cut, which vanished, uh, and inflation utilities, price of day-to-day things going up.
+And you've had frustration, your take-home pay is way down because of the, there are some tax increases, the payroll tax cut, which vanished, and inflation utilities, price of day-to-day things going up.

 The Republicans are in a purely reactionary mode right now.